 Role What they do CARE Teacher Supports students on a daily basis and informally monitors attendance, wellbeing and behaviour.
 Responsible for the delivery of the Positive Education Curriculum and practices within Positive Behaviour for Learning frameworks Head of House Provides opportunity to engage with school community through participation in Positive Education curriculum and key House events.
-Responsible for tracking attendance and engagement within each House through CARE classes and responds to concerns raised by CARE staff Head of Department - Positive Education Oversees the design, direction and implementation of the Positive Behaviour for Learning framework and Positive Education Curriculum Implements targeted intervention programs designed to support all students with wellbeing and behavioural requirements Works with school staff in implementing the Student Code of Conduct and associated frameworks in each classroom Head of Year Responsible for the daily monitoring of student wellbeing and attendance across all year levels Part of student case management in relation to engagement and behaviour Provides continuity of contact for students and their families throughout their schooling Nurtures belonging and ensures students feel safe and comfortable and want to come to school Responsible for the positive reinforcement of school policy and execution of year-level assemblies and cultural activities Head of Department Student Engagement Leadership of Student Support Network to promote an inclusive, positive school culture Monitors, and leads intervention on student attendance, behaviour, wellbeing and academic data to identify areas of additional need Maintains strong relationships with the parent and wider community, designed to further support students School Chaplain Monitors the social and emotional wellbeing of targeted groups of students Provides support to students identified through case management processes Liaises with key community members to further support the school Gueensland Gueensland
+Responsible for tracking attendance and engagement within each House through CARE classes and responds to concerns raised by CARE staff Head of Department - Positive Education Oversees the design, direction and implementation of the Positive Behaviour for Learning framework and Positive Education Curriculum Implements targeted intervention programs designed to support all students with wellbeing and behavioural requirements Works with school staff in implementing the Student Code of Conduct and associated frameworks in each classroom Head of Year Responsible for the daily monitoring of student wellbeing and attendance across all year levels Part of student case management in relation to engagement and behaviour Provides continuity of contact for students and their families throughout their schooling Nurtures belonging and ensures students feel safe and comfortable and want to come to school Responsible for the positive reinforcement of school policy and execution of year-level assemblies and cultural activities Head of Department Student Engagement Leadership of Student Support Network to promote an inclusive, positive school culture Monitors, and leads intervention on student engagement data to identify areas of additional need Plays a key role in linking students to internal wellbeing supports (GO, Social Worker, Psychologist etc) Maintains strong relationships with the parent and wider community, designed to further support students Supports students in their pathways both within and outside the school community School Chaplain Monitors the social and emotional wellbeing of targeted groups of students Provides support to students identified through case management processes Liaises with key community members to further support the school Guidance Officer Provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting Assists students with specific difficulties, acting as a mediator or providing information on other life skills Liaises with parents, teachers, or other external health providers as needed as part of the counselling process Involved in complex case management and other support interventions as required Liaises with key stakeholders for major wellbeing concerns, integration into school community or engagement with external supports